AdaCore/spark2014/lrm/source/introduction.rst

 Lifecycle of this Document
 --------------------------

-This document will be developed incrementally towards a number of milestones, culminating in Release 1 of the document that matches the first formal release of the toolset.
-Subsequent releases of the document will follow, associated with subsequent formal releases of the software.
+This document will be developed incrementally towards a number of milestones -- this version of the document represents Milestone 2 -- culminating in Release 1 of the document that matches the first formal release of the toolset.
+Subsequent releases of the document will follow, associated with subsequent formal releases of the toolset.
 Hence, where inclusion of particular scope is deferred, it may be deferred to:

 - A specified milestone, meaning that the feature will be included in the first